PeppeL-G/friendos/gui-info/README.md

 # GUI
-The GUI of the app should look like this:
+The GUI of the application should look like this:

 ![Wire-frames of the GUI](gui.jpeg)